PratyushRT/personal-webpage/content/authors/admin/_index.md

 - Visitors
 ---

 I am training to be a better cryptographer everyday.
 My areas of interests within cryptography are verifiable computation, quantum cryptography, privacy-preserving techniques and fundamentals of cryptography.
 I am particularly interested in designing protocols with minimal trust requirements.
-I have had the pleasure to work with some great people at Ashoka University: Mahavir Jhawar, Debayan Gupta, Sumit K Pandey, at Celo: Sep Kamvar, Kobi Gurkan and at IIT Madras: Santanu Sarkar.